 Cravings do more than just motivate us to seek out food to sustain life.
 In many cases, cravings for certain foods are a sign that some changes are taking place inside the body.
 Suddenly craving bread can tell us a lot about our health.

-Craving bread could be a sign that your body is low on serotonin.
+Craving bread can be a sign that your body is low on serotonin.
 Serotonin is a neurotransmitter and hormone that creates feelings of pleasure and happiness.
 Low serotonin is caused by a lack of tryptophan, an amino acid needed to make serotonin.

-Mental disorders in cosmetic dermatology patients
+Psychiatric disorders in cosmetic dermatology patients

-Doctor Le Thao Hien consults a patient coming for a skin examination.
+Doctor Le Thao Hien consults a patient coming for a skin examination

 Body dysmorphic disorder.
 "Body dysmorphic disorder is a type of "body dysmorphic disorder" according to the Diagnostic and Statistical Manual of Mental Disorders.
 They are often preoccupied with a fantasy or excessive defect in appearance.
 This frequency in the general population is about 2-15%," Dr. Hien shared.

 Accordingly, patients often worry about small or non-existent defects.
 For example, they describe themselves as “unattractive”, “deformed”, “hideous”, “like a monster”.
 They often feel afraid of being rejected and feel their self-esteem is damaged, ashamed, guilty, useless and hateful.
-Their gaze is no longer bright.
+Their eyes are no longer bright.
 They are paranoid when they think that others are staring at and mocking their defects.
 Start your day with health news to see more of this article!

 Source link